 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 Exposure therapy is a type of cognitive-behavioral therapy.
 Exposure therapy reduces the physical or emotional distress you experience when confronted with a particular object, situation, or distressing thought or memory.
 During exposure therapy counseling, you may relive a traumatic experience, confront a feared object or situation, or deal with a distressing thought while in a controlled environment.

 During this type of therapy, a counselor helps you while you remember or visualize the feared object or distressing thought.
 The counselor also helps you work through the physical and emotional distress that may occur during this experience.
 Confronting and learning to cope with the distressing feelings gradually reduces your symptoms.

 Activities during exposure therapy vary, depending on the fear, distressing thought, or traumatic experience.
 Hypnosis and virtual reality are sometimes used.
-Generally during this type of therapy, you are encouraged to:
+Typically during this type of therapy, you are encouraged to: